-Republican state lawmakers scramble to curb incoming Democrats' power
+U.S. Republican state lawmakers scramble to curb incoming Democrats' power

-(Reuters) - Republican lawmakers in Wisconsin and Michigan are scrambling to pass last-minute legislation to limit the powers of incoming Democratic officials and advance other priorities after losing their complete control of state governments in last month’s elections.
+(Reuters) - Republican lawmakers in Wisconsin and Michigan are scrambling to pass last-minute legislation to limit the powers of incoming Democratic officials before their iron grip on state governments is loosened following last month’s elections.

-The Republican-dominated Wisconsin legislature scheduled an unusual lame-duck session on Monday to consider a raft of bills that would undercut the power of Governor-elect Tony Evers and Attorney General-elect Josh Kaul, Democrats whose victories broke six years of total Republican control of the state’s executive and legislative branches.
+The Republican-dominated Wisconsin legislature began an unusual lame-duck session on Monday to consider bills that would undercut the power of Governor-elect Tony Evers and Attorney General-elect Josh Kaul, Democrats whose victories broke six years of Republican control of the state’s executive and legislative branches.

 Michigan Republicans have also introduced legislation to strip some powers from the offices of the state attorney general and secretary of state, which were both captured by Democrats, along with the governorship in the Nov.
 6 elections.

-The states were among four, including Kansas and New Hampshire, where voters broke Republican “trifectas,” in which one party holds the governorship and controls both houses of the state legislature.
+The states were among four, including Kansas and New Hampshire, where voters broke Republican “trifectas,” in which one party holds the governorship and both houses of the state legislature.

-In both Wisconsin and Michigan, Republicans will continue to control the state legislatures, but the newly elected Democratic governors would likely veto the measures in question.
+In both Wisconsin and Michigan, Republicans will continue to control the legislatures but will now have Democratic governors.

-Democrats have decried the moves to pass bills before the change of power next month as defying the voters’ will.
+Democrats have decried the bills as defying the voters’ will.

-“It’s really an attack on our democratic values and structures,” Michigan Democratic Representative Christine Greig, who will become the minority leader in the state House of Representatives in January, said in an interview.
+“It’s really an attack on our democratic values and structures,” Michigan Democratic Representative Christine Greig, the next minority leader in the state House of Representatives, said.
 “They’re changing the game, because they didn’t like who was elected.”

 Evers called the Republicans’ move an “embarrassment” in a Sunday news conference and suggested he might sue to challenge the new measures.